Barn Lights Help Transform Garrison-Style Home to Classic Farmhouse

 What to do when you live in a garrison-style home but would love a modern farmhouse instead?
 Tear it down and start over?
 Move?

 Megan faced this dilemma, and though she loved many things about her home and neighborhood, she had three requirements for staying put.

 “We needed a mudroom, more living space, and an overall different look to the outside,” Megan explains.
 “So we transformed our boring garrison colonial by adding a farmer’s porch, mudroom, family room, and half bath.”

-The result is a classic farmhouse with plenty of white, rustic wood touches, shiplap walls, and black barn lights.
+Under the talented hands at Sail Architects, the result is a classic farmhouse with plenty of white, rustic wood touches, shiplap walls, and black barn lights.
 We visited Megan a few weeks ago where she gave us a tour of her renovated space in Duxbury, Massachusetts.

 On the exterior, Megan wanted a large, black wall light to add contrast to the white siding.
 She looked at a lot of inspiration photos before choosing the Wilcox Gooseneck Light with a generous 20″ shade.
 She customized this handspun fixture with a Black finish and a G22 gooseneck arm.

 “I saw Barn Light on Houzz, Pinterest, and Instagram, but our contractor also recommended the company because of all the options available,” she notes.